Corcuera: Climate

-Corcuera is politically subdivided into 15 barangays.

 Demographics

 According to the 2015 census, it has a population of 10,283 people.
 Majority of this population speak the vernacular Asi language, which is also spoken in Banton, Concepcion, Calatrava, and Odiongan.
 The island's inhabitants are predominantly Roman Catholic, with a small number of Protestants, Iglesia ni Cristo, and Jehovah's Witnesses.

 Economy

 Corcuera has a primarily agricultural economy, with rice and copra farming, as well as fishing, as the main sources of livelihood.
 There is also an indigenous raffia palm handicraft industry.
 Other crops grown in the island are root crops (such as cassava, sweet potatoes), fruits and vegetables.
 The locals also engage in livestock raising for local consumption.

 Government

+Local government

+As a municipality in the Province of Romblon, government officials in the provincial level are voted by the electorates of the town.
+The provincial government have political jurisdiction over local transactions of the municipal government.

 Pursuant to Chapter II, Title II, Book III of Republic Act 7160 or the Local Government Code of 1991, the municipal government is composed of a mayor (alkalde), a vice mayor (bise alkalde) and members (kagawad) of the legislative branch Sangguniang Bayan alongside a secretary to the said legislature, all of which are elected to a three-year term and are eligible to run for three consecutive terms.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.